All young people should have an opportunity to develop their talents in positive ways to create value for themselves and others.

 Summer Programs (fee-based)

-Residential summer programs are available for Young Scholars ages 8 to 16:
+Residential summer programs are available for Young Scholars ages 6-16.
+More information

 More than 3,000 of our nation's brightest young people are Davidson Young Scholars.